9 Things Hurting Your Gut Health

 5. Lack of Sleep

-Not getting enough sleep and sleep abnormalities can contribute to gastrointestinal diseases that can alter the balance of good and bad bacteria in the gut.
+Not getting enough sleep and sleep abnormalities can contribute to gastrointestinal problems that can alter the balance of good and bad bacteria in the gut.
 Therefore, sleep supports gastrointestinal health including a healthy microflora.10 A lack of sleep can lead to gastrointestinal issues, such as heartburn, acid reflux, and changes to the bacterial balance.11

 6. Artificial Sweeteners